Implementing Hosted Pages

 document.getElementById('payButton').addEventListener('click', function () {

 // 1.
-Get token from your server
+Retrieve token from server

 .then((response) => response.json())